microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.ShortHorizons.document.md

 ![](../orig_media/ShortHorizon.banner.png)

-A Short Horizon Flight Recorder is a focused Flight Recorder, designed to capture and store a higher volume of logging than is responsible to always stream via OpenTelemetry.
-A Short Horizon Flight Recorder employs broad and loosely filtered logs to collect as much logging as possible For several minutes before allowing its collection buffers to wrap.
+A Short Horizon Flight Recorder is a focused Flight Recorder, designed to capture and telemetry that is too verbose for steady-state streaming via OpenTelemetry.
+It's a Flight Recorder you only collect, when something goes wrong, based on an [Action](./Architecture.Action.Explanation.document.md)

+A Short Horizon Flight Recorder employs broad and loosely filtered logs to collect as much logging as possible, with a goal of keeping a few minutes of verbose Logging, leading into a problem.

 By capturing high-volume telemetry right before events like crashes or lockups, the Short Horizon recorder streamlines failure analysis.
 It empowers engineering